Sunday, March 25, 2012

-The Ghirardelli Chocolate Festival was a lot of fun with great chocolate treats, but the highlight for me was watching Top Chef Casey Thompson prepare Chocolate Waffles.
+A few years ago I went to the The Ghirardelli Chocolate Festival.
+It was a lot of fun with great chocolate treats, but the highlight for me was watching Top Chef Casey Thompson prepare Chocolate Waffles.

-I always love chef demos and this was filled with all the elements of San Francisco: crowds, wind and noise.
+I always love chef demos and this was even better since it had the added elements of being set in San Francisco: crowds, wind and noise.
 Top Chef Casey did a great job interacting with the audience while working with what looked like a temperamental waffle maker.
 She shared lots of good tips like giving the waffle maker a quick spritz of non-stick organic canola oil.
 The first batch did stick a little but that was o.k.
 Smooth sailing really.
 All this took place while overlooking San Francisco Bay.
-Pretty cool.
+Beautiful.

-I found a wonderful spot to stand... oh yes, all the seats were taken early, but I was up right up front on the side.
+I found a wonderful spot to stand... oh yes, all the seats were taken early, but I was right up front on the side.
 Great for photos, easy to hear and see.
 The recipe for chocolate waffles was from The Ghirardelli Chocolate Cookbook.
 Surprisingly I didn't have this one in my collection.
 That was remedied when Casey started asking questions about Chocolate and Ghirardelli.
 First question: When was Ghirardelli chocolate started?
-Frank Price who leads our TeamBuilding Unlimited Chocolate Tours and Tastings came closest to the correct answer, and he won a copy of the cookbook! (the right answer was 1852) Cool.
-Of course, he gave it to me, hoping I would make something for him from the cookbook!
+Frank Price, native San Franciscan, who leads our TeamBuilding Unlimited Chocolate Tours and Tastings came closest to the correct answer, and he won a copy of the cookbook! (the right answer was 1852) Of course, he gave it to me for my collection, perhaps hoping I would make something for him from the cookbook!
 A guy can dream...

 Chocolate Waffles (makes 6 servings)

 2 tbsp granulated white sugar

 1/2 tsp salt

 2 cups whole milk

 1 1/2 cup Ghirardelli Semi-Sweet Chocolate Chips